yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ### Note: the video is too big to be displayed by can be found in this link (https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid13.mov".

+### 4 December 2020:

+- Today I worked on getting things back together the way they were and combining what I did earlier with the pushbutton code.

+- This is how it turned out:

+### Note: the video is too big to be displayed by can be found in this link (https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid14.mov".

+- I just added the rest of the push buttons and made sure they worked the way I wanted.